 Given his extensive community and civic involvement, he has been the recipient of many awards.
 He received the 2014 Felician College President’s Award in recognition of his outstanding service and dedication to Felician College; the Archdiocese of Newark presented him with the 2013 Archbishop’s Business and Labor Recognition Award; the 2011 Meadowlands Chamber of Commerce’s Distinguished Honoree for supporting the growth and economy of the Meadowlands; the 2007 AFL-CIO Annual Labor Award’s Award for Business; the 2007 NJIT Engineering Impact Award; the 2007 American Red Cross Salute to Volunteerism Award; The New Jersey Alliance for Action’s President’s Award; the 1997 President’s Medallion Award from Felician College; and the 2000 Meadowlands Chamber of Commerce Award for commitment to the Meadowlands and New Jersey.
 He has also been named one of the Top 100 Business People in the New Jersey by Business News.

 Fletch is an avid sports enthusiast who enjoys big game fishing aboard the family’s 72-foot yacht, the Ditch Digger.
 He always finds time to attend the home games of his favorite teams, the Devils and the Giants.
 But most of all, he loves spending time with his family, especially his grandchildren.

 He and his wife Edie reside in northern New Jersey.
 His two children are members of the fifth generation to work in the family business.
-Edie also has two children and together they have five grandchildren.
+Edie also has two children and together they have eight grandchildren.